The 42-year-old Schalke coach is looking forward to the crunch match against their bitter rivals, saying 'there is nothing bigger than this derby'

 Schalke won the reverse fixture 2-1 back in October, and Keller is keen to keep the bragging rights for a little longer with a win on Saturday.

 "We want to keep the three points with us and we want to celebrate the second victory in the derby this season," he added.

-Keller's side have won their last two league games and are high in confidence, and the 42-year-old is happy with both the results and the performances of late.
+Keller's side has won its last two league games and is high on confidence, and the 42-year-old is happy with both the results and the performances of late.

 "Not only did we have positive results recently, we played well, too," he continued.